LEAP-HI-ClimACT/Coastal-Infrastructure-Planning/README.md

 After generating the SLR and surge transitions, the full transition model over the complete MDP state space is generated considering state-space augmentation with time and systems, using **transition_model_MDP.m** file.

 ## Generate reward models
-Generate the rewards for states in the different systems for all the actions in the application setting, along with the social cost of carbon considerations, using the **rewards_with_scc_systems.m** file.
+Generate the rewards for states in the different systems for all the actions in this application setting, along with the social cost of carbon considerations, using the **rewards_with_scc_systems.m** file.
 After generating the rewards for the different systems, the rewards for the full MDP state space are generated using the **rewards_model_MDP.m** file.
 This file calls **rewards_fp.m** file to shape the rewards in such a way so as to use the fast parser for the input file in the solver used.
 The fast parser is used to efficiently parse large input files for the dynamic programming solver to be used.

 ## Generate the MDP input file for dynamic programming solvers